openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

                                      size_t *extlen);

 /*
- * TODO(QUIC): Add additional helper functions for quering extensions here (e.g.
+ * TODO(QUIC): Add additional helper functions for querying extensions here (e.g.
  * finding or adding them).
 We could also provide a "listener" API for listening
  * for specific extension types
  */